Freedom of religion: Measurement

 Freedom of religion by country (Pew Research Center study, 2009).
 Light yellow: low restriction; red: very high restriction on freedom of religion.

 Religious freedom is measured in the non-profit organization Freedom House's annual report, Freedom in the World.
+Alongside other monitoring efforts, the annual Freedom of Thought Report by Humanists International assesses the situation of non-religious people by country in the context of rights related to belief and expression.

 In its 2011 annual report, the United States Commission on International Religious Freedom designated fourteen nations as "countries of particular concern".
 The commission chairman commented that these are nations whose conduct marks them as the world's worst religious freedom violators and human rights abusers.
 The fourteen nations designated were Burma, China, Egypt, Eritrea, Iran, Iraq, Nigeria, North Korea, Pakistan, Saudi Arabia, Sudan, Turkmenistan, Uzbekistan, and Vietnam.
 Other nations on the commission's watchlist include Afghanistan, Belarus, Cuba, India, Indonesia, Laos, Russia, Somalia, Tajikistan, Turkey, and Venezuela.

 There are concerns about the restrictions on public religious dress in some European countries (including the Hijab, Kippah, and Christian cross).
 Article 18 of the UN International Covenant on Civil and Political Rights limits restrictions on freedom to manifest one's religion or beliefs to those necessary to protect public safety, order, health, or morals or the fundamental rights and freedoms of others.
 Freedom of religion as a legal concept is related to, but not identical with, religious toleration, separation of church and state, or secular state (laïcité).